RECALL: Cookie packages sold at Target may contain wrong cookies

-(NEXSTAR) — Favorite Day’s Lavender Shortbread Cookies, which are sold at Target stores nationwide, are being recalled by owner J&M Foods because some product may contain the wrong cookies — and undisclosed allergens.
+(NEXSTAR) — Favorite Day’s Lavender Shortbread Cookies, which are sold at Target stores nationwide, are being recalled by owner J&M Foods because some products may contain the wrong cookies — and undisclosed allergens.

 J&M Foods is recalling Favorite Day 7 ounce Lavender Shortbread packages with UPC code 0-85239-28609-8 and lot code BB 18-Apr-2023.
 The company says about 1,464 units may contain chocolate chip cookies instead of shortbread cookies.
 Because of this, potential allergens like soy and eggs are not listed on the packaging.